-Sarah Elizabeth Schantz was born in Boulder, Colorado on a full moon in June of 1976, and was raised in a bookstore until she left home at fifteen to explore the United States; she hitch-hiked and hopped freight trains around the country, doing migrant work when she could, living on the streets or in urban camps, and also squatting abandoned (or rather, once-abandoned) houses and buildings.
-In 1998 she ended up in rural Tennessee where she fell in love with the person who would become her husband.
-She gave birth to her biological daughter Story in 2000 but had already become a mother to her bonus daughter, Kaya.
+Sarah Elizabeth Schantz was born in Boulder, Colorado on a full moon in June of 1976, "sunny side-up" as the midwives say, with the cord wrapped around her neck.
+(Thirty-one years after she was born, a psychic told her she dropped into this life from a past life where she'd been hanged for witchcraft, specifically for speaking her truth—while Sarah doesn't know if she believes this story, she does, and will always believe in the power of metaphor, thus she believes in the metaphor of the tale.)
+She was raised in a bookstore by parents who taught her to worship at the altar of literature.
+For reasons too complicated to articulate here, Sarah officially left home at the age of fifteen to explore the United States; she hitch-hiked and hopped freight trains around the country, doing migrant work when she could, living on the streets or in urban camps, and squatting abandoned (or once-abandoned) houses and buildings.
+In 1998, she ended up in rural Tennessee where she fell in love with the person who would eventually become her husband and gave birth to her biological daughter Story in 2000 having already become a mother to her bonus daughter, Kaya.

 In 2002, she returned to Colorado to be close to her parents, and to raise her daughters in the area.
-Since then she completed a BA in Writing & Literature and an MFA in Writing & Poetics but managed to never graduate from high school or get a GED.
+Since then she completed a BA in Writing & Literature and an MFA in Writing & Poetics without ever graduating from high school or even getting a GED.

 For more information about Sarah, her book, her publications, her blog, or her pedagogical practices and endeavors in daydreaming & magical thinking, please visit her personal website: www.SarahElizabethSchantz.org.